Royal New Zealand Air Force: Post-Cold War

-The 50th anniversary of the RNZAF was celebrated with a gold painted Skyhawk and large scale formations with Skyhawks and Strikemasters.
-An airshow at RNZAF Ohakea was held, with visiting aircraft from the Royal Air Force and Royal Australian Air Force.
+The 50th anniversary of the RNZAF was celebrated with a gold painted Skyhawk and large-scale formations with Skyhawks and Strikemasters.
+An airshow at RNZAF Ohakea was held, with visiting aircraft from the RAF and RAAF.

-In February 1991 No. 2 Squadron was reformed, then relocated to HMAS Albatross in Australia with the updated Kahu Skyhawks to provide the Australian Defence Force, particularly the Royal Australian Navy, with Air Defence Support, participating in exercises with RAN warships.
+In February 1991 No. 2 Squadron was reformed, then relocated to HMAS Albatross in Australia with the updated Kahu Skyhawks to provide the Australian Defence Force (ADF), particularly the Royal Australian Navy, with Air Defence Support, participating in exercises with RAN warships.
 The squadron was equipped with two A-4K and four TA-4K aircraft supported by 50 to 60 personnel.
 No. 2 Squadron continued to provide air defence training to the ADF until November 2001.

 The end of the Cold War saw dramatic changes in the composition of the RNZAF.
 With government policies from the Fourth Labour Government urging to reduce public spending, the RNZAF began to consolidate its facilities, led by Minister of Defence Bob Tizard.
 The Air Force Stores Depot at Te Rapa was closed in 1992, with redevelopment into The Base Shopping Centre.
 On 14 September 1995, the closing parade was held for the first RNZAF airfield, RNZAF Station Wigram in Christchurch.
 The support base RNZAF Shelly Bay, located on Wellington's Miramar peninsula, also closed.
 The helicopter and former seaplane base RNZAF Hobsonville was sold to Housing New Zealand, and is being redeveloped as a residential area by the Hobsonville Land Company.
-Both Wigram and Hobsonvillle have been redeveloped into housing areas, while Shelly Bay remains abandoned.
-Following the neoliberal ideology of the 1990s, non core activities such as maintenance and food catering have been privatized and contracted out.
+Both Wigram and Hobsonville have been redeveloped into housing areas, while Shelly Bay remains abandoned.
+Following the neoliberal ideology of the 1990s, non-core activities such as maintenance and food catering have been privatised and contracted out.
 Despite the reduction in budget and manpower, international deployments by the Air Force were expanded.
-During the Gulf War, two Hercules and personnel of No. 40 Squadron were deployed to the Gulf War, where they operated as part of a Royal Air Force Hercules Squadron.
-No. 2 Squadron RNZAF continued service at Nowra in New South Wales, Australia, providing training for the Royal Australian Navy and conversion for RNZAF Skyhawk pilots.
+During the Gulf War, two Hercules and personnel of No. 40 Squadron were deployed to the Gulf War, where they operated as part of a RAF Hercules Squadron.
+No. 2 Squadron continued service at Nowra, Australia, providing training for the Royal Australian Navy and conversion for RNZAF Skyhawk pilots.
 No. 42 Squadron spent five months deployed in Somalia, with three Andover transport planes.
 Humanitarian airlifts were conducted by Hercules and Boeing aircraft of No. 40 Squadron in the Middle East and Rwanda.
 No. 40 Squadron also provided air transport support to the NZ Army contingent in Bosnia.

-The RNZAF had a sizable involvement in the Bougainville conflict, involving C-130 transport aircraft UH-1 Iroquois, and Westland Wasp helicopters.
+The RNZAF had a sizeable involvement in the Bougainville conflict, involving C-130 transport aircraft UH-1 Iroquois, and Westland Wasp helicopters.
 Aircraft also supported several UN missions such as UNTAET while carrying out peacetime tasks for governmental and civilian purposes.

 Westland Wasp helicopters were replaced with Kaman SH-2 Seasprite helicopters, awaiting further orders of SH-2G Super Seasprites.